Key highlights

 How does a domain change affect SEO?

 Optimizing content for SEO plays a crucial role in maintaining search visibility, especially during major changes like a domain name change.
+Strong planning for SEO when changing domain name can reduce ranking drops and keep search traffic more stable during the transition.

 The two most important components that determine a website’s visibility in SEO are ranking and traffic.
 When changing your domain name, it’s essential to ensure that your new domain retains both your organic traffic and search engine rankings.
-Losing hard-earned organic traffic is a real risk if you don’t handle the transition carefully.

 Here’s why SEO matters during a domain change: